kamal1991kumar/FrontEnd-Framework/documentation/framework-source.md

 # 📁 CSS Styles
 ```
 |  └── scss/
+|     ├── globals/
 |     ├── base/
-|     ├── components/
-|     ├── modules/
 |     ├── fonts/
+|     ├── theme/
 |     ├── layout/
-|     ├── theme/
+|     ├── modules/
-|     ├── utilities/
+|     ├── components/
 |     └── index.scss
 ```

 `scss` folder contains project `.scss` (CSS) files.
 We recommend structuring your CSS with [**SMACSS**](https://smacss.com/) architecture and write CSS classnames with [**BEM**](http://getbem.com/) methodology.
 You must follow these two approaches while writing CSS in this framework.

 As per **SMACSS**, `.scss` files are divided into below categories.
+- **globals/** : This folder contains sass partials exporting **variables**, **functions** and **mixins** globally.
+All of these files are imported in outermost `index.scss`, hence these exported members will be available globally from anywhere.
 - **base/** : This folder contains `.scss` files which represent core styles of the entire project.
 Filename should end with suffix `.base.scss`.
-- **component/** : This folder contains React.js container (component) related `.scss` files.
-Filename should end with suffix `.component.scss`.
-This folder also contains styles for native JavaScript web-components.
-- **modules/** : This folder contains React.js view (component) related `.scss` files.
-Filename should end with suffix `.module.scss`.
-This folder also contains styles for native JavaScript or CSS modules.
 - **fonts/** : This folder contains font-family related `.scss` files.
 Font files of a font-family is located in `assets/fonts` and absolute path like `/assets/fonts/../file.otf` should be used inside `.font.scss` files.
+- **theme/** : This folder contains theme related `.scss` files.
+Filename should end with suffix `.theme.scss`.
 - **layout/** : This folder contains CSS layout related `.scss` files.
 Filename should end with suffix `.layout.scss`.
-- **theme/** : This folder contains theme related `.scss` files.
-Filename should end with suffix `.theme.scss`.
+- **modules/** : This folder contains React.js view (component) related `.scss` files.
+Filename should end with suffix `.module.scss`.
+This folder also contains styles for native JavaScript or CSS modules.
-- **utilities/** : This folder contains utilities related `.scss` files.
-Filename should end with suffix `.utility.scss`.
+- **component/** : This folder contains React.js container (component) related `.scss` files.
+Filename should end with suffix `.component.scss`.
+This folder also contains styles for native JavaScript web-components.

 All above folders should contain an `index.scss` file which `scss/index.scss` imports. `scss/index.scss` is entry point of Webpack as well.
 Hence, you don't need to import `scss/index.scss` file anywhere in your JavaScript.